LEDfan/Bachelorproef/test-plan.md

 The Python interface is currently tested by a [simple smoke test](https://github.com/LEDfan/Bachelorproef/blob/master/test/python/testSimple.py).
 It doesn't cover all parts of the interface but any compile or link error will be discovered.

+As the design is subject to change when it is implemented.
+We do not know perfectly what tests will be made exactly.
+So this test plan inventory may be expanded in the future.

+## GeoGrid JSON Reader and Writer
+Functionality: same as the combination of the individual components, but we have to make sure they can work together.
+Test Method: Create a manual GeoGrid, convert it to JSON by using the GeoGrid writer and parse this again in the GeoGrid reader.
+We can then compare this to the original GeoGrid, which should be the identical.
+## Complete pipeline
+Functionality: The complete functionality of the GeoGen.
+Test Method:
+ - Give the program specific cities, commutes and household input files.
+And then check that GeoGrid is generated from this.
+This also has the extra difficulty of being probabilistic, so bounds need to be used.
+ - We will also test the extreme cases.
+These are cases where the input is limited so we know what the output will be.
+For example one city with enough population so there will be at least 1 school generated in the city.